DSD-DBS/capella-collab-manager/docs/docs/development/frontend/code-style.md

 For creating a resource one should use `create` as a prefix followed by the resource one wants to create (e.g., `createProject(...): Observable<Project>`)

-#### Retriving Resources
+#### Retrieving Resources

 In general, one should use `get` as prefix for a function that retrieves and returns resources.
-In case, one wants to get a list of alls resources use `get + <resource type> + s` as function name (e.g., `getProjects`).
+In case, one wants to get a list of all resources use `get + <resource type> + s` as function name (e.g., `getProjects`).
 In case, one wants to get a specific resource use
 `get + <resource type> + By + <property>` as function name (e.g.,